shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

     })
 }

-  export const GetRepaymentData = (loanContractAddress, repaymentNumber) => {
+  // Create `GetRepaymentData()` method to retreive the selected repayment with repaymentNumber and loanContractAddress export const GetRepaymentData = (loanContractAddress, repaymentNumber) => {

     return new Promise((resolve, reject) => {

+        // Initialize web3 from `window.web3`
         const { web3 } = window;

-        const LoanContract = web3.eth.contract(LoanContractABI).at(loanContractAddress);
+        // Initialize the LoanContract constant by passing loan ABI and address. const LoanContract = web3.eth.contract(LoanContractABI).at(loanContractAddress);

-        LoanContract.getRepaymentAmount((err, repaymentData) => {
+        // Call `getRepaymentAmount()` method from LoanContract to get the repayment amount LoanContract.getRepaymentAmount((err, repaymentData) => {
             if(!err){

+                // Call `checkRepaymentStatus()` from LoanContract to check repayment status and return loan repayment details
                 LoanContract.checkRepaymentStatus(repaymentNumber, (err, repayee) => {
                     if(!err){
                         resolve({